Township-of-Clearmount/Municipal-Council/LEGISinfo/Motions/M-6 Motion to form an ad-hoc committee (Rewriting the Charter).md

-# M-6 Motion to form an ad-hoc committee
+# M-6 Motion to form an ad-hoc committee (Rewriting the Charter)

 *Adopted 18 December 2024*